By Mr. Bryan Gatchell (Benning)August 2, 2019

 The 3rd Bn., 54th Inf.
 Regt., has history dating back to 1917, when it was activated to bolster the U.S.'s efforts in World War I. Over the ensuing decade, it was activated in times of international crisis, including during World War II and the Vietnam War.

-Voorheis introduced the crowd to the 3rd Bn. command team, Flynn and Command Sgt.
+Voorhies introduced the crowd to the 3rd Bn. command team, Flynn and Command Sgt.
 Maj.
 Billy Way.
-Voorheis commended Flynn's leadership in standing up newly activated units, including the 2nd Battalion, 23rd Infantry Regiment, at Fort Carson, Colorado.
+Voorhies commended Flynn's leadership in standing up newly activated units, including the 2nd Battalion, 23rd Infantry Regiment, at Fort Carson, Colorado.
 He also cited Flynn's four deployments to both Iraq and Afghanistan as valuable to his new leadership position.

-"Pat has the perfect balance of experiences and leadership preparation to lead this great battalion," Voorheis said of Flynn.
+"Pat has the perfect balance of experiences and leadership preparation to lead this great battalion," Voorhies said of Flynn.

 The history of 3rd Bn., 54th Inf.
 Regt., begins June 16, 1917, when it was organized at Chickamauga Park, Georgia, as Company C, 54th Infantry.
 It was assigned to the 6th Division in November of that year and took part in the Meuse-Argonne and Alsace campaigns in 1918 as part of World War I.